Mirko-r/Notepy/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulerability send me an email from <a href="https://mirko-r.github.io">this site</a>
+To report a vulnerability send me an email from <a href="https://mirko-r.github.io">this site</a>
 or create a new issue